-A message from Relationship and Sexual Violence Prevention and Services
+A message from Confidential Advocacy, Resources, and Education — Support Center (CARE-SC) and Services

 We understand the desire to not engage with treatment providers or official methods of care following a sexual assault.
 The desire to seek control and a sense of agency is completely normal.